|

 same effect as the testament of love that

-considered to be one of the final acts of
+it has long been considered one of the final

 |